Stono/kconmon/README.md

 ## Testing

 `kconmon` does a variety of different tests, and exposes the results as prometheus metrics enriched with the node and locality information.
+The interval is configurable in the [helm chart config](helmfile/charts/kconmon/values.yaml), and is subject to a 50-500ms jitter to spread the load.

 ### UDP Testing

-`kmoncon` will perform 5 x 4 byte UDP packet tests between every other agent, every 5 seconds.
+`kmoncon` agents by default will perform 5 x 4 byte UDP packet tests between every other agent, every 5 seconds.
 Each test waits for a response from the destination agent.
 The RTT timeout is 250ms, anything longer than that and we consider the packets lost in the abyss.
 The metrics output from UDP tests are:

 - `GAUGE kconmon_udp_duration_milliseconds`: The total RTT from sending the packet to receiving a response
 - `GAUGE kconmon_udp_duration_variance_milliseconds`: The variance between the slowest and the fastest packet